ualbertalib/cwrc_preservation/README.md

 ## Workflow

 - cwrc_preserver.rb executes at a regular interval
-  - sends request to the CWRC repository with authentication parameters that produces a manifest list of objects residing with the CWRC repository as a response
+  - sends a request to the CWRC repository with authentication parameters that produces a manifest list of objects residing with the CWRC repository as a response
   - for each CWRC repository object, inspect the preserved object
     - if the preserved copy does not exist or is outdated (comparing CWRC manifest timestamp to the timestamp on the preserved copy, the swift object custom metadata field 'last-mod-timestamp'), request a new AIP (Bag) from the CWRC repository and deposit within the preservation environment
 - generate an audit report via cwrc_audit_report.rb
-  - sends request to CWRC repository with authentication parameters to produce a manifest list of objects residing with the CWRC repository
+  - sends a request to CWRC repository with authentication parameters to produce a manifest list of objects residing with the CWRC repository
-  - sends request to preservation environment with authentication parameters to produce a manifest list of objects residing with the preservation environment
+  - sends a request to preservation environment with authentication parameters to produce a manifest list of objects residing with the preservation environment
   - merge lists and output as a CSV file for interpretation / review (e.g., within a spreadsheet tool)

 ## Requirements

 - Ruby 2.3+
+- Associated Gems via `bundle install`
 - CWRC API endpoint: https://github.com/cwrc/islandora_bagit_extension
 - Configuration file - use [secrets_example.yml](secrets_example.yml) as a starting point and the `-C --config PATH` to specify the config file to utilize.

 ```